 Launch Scanbox and scroll through the different panels.
 You should now see a panel labeled Power Meter and, within the panel there is a button labeled Calibration.

 To use the calibration tool place the sensor of the PM100D at the output of the pockels cell.
-Make sure the bias of the pockels controller is set so you get minimum power when Scanbox is not scanning.
+Make sure the ThorLabs power meter GUI is not running.
+Set the bias of the pockels controller is set so you get minimum power when Scanbox is not scanning.
 Now, make sure the laser shutter is open.
 You can now hit the Calibration button, sit back and relax.

 Scanbox will start changing the DAC values and reading the power at each setting.
 A graph will be plotted online as the process takes place.
 At the end you will get a graph that looks like this: